GetStream/stream-chat-android/documentation/docs/ui/global_customizations/chat_ui_customizations/navigator.md

 sidebar_position: 2
 ---

+To display some screens available in the SDK, it is necessary to navigate to then.
+The SDK does that using the ChatNavigator and it navigates to 1 - `AttachmentGaleryActivity` to display the gallery of pictures and 2 - After a click in a link, to the destination of the link (the user leaves the chat).

 It is possible to add a custom navigator to `ChatUI` by adding a new `ChatNavigator`.

 A user can instantiate a `ChatNavigator` and provide its custom implementation of `ChatNavigationHandler`: